Jiayi666/Jiayi666.github.io/_posts/2018-12-17-set-up-ros-indigo.md

 &nbsp;&nbsp;&nbsp;&nbsp;The default CMake will make a copy of `libcurl` when it is compiled and `SSL` is disabled by default.

 The way to compile CMake with SSL is [this](https://stackoverflow.com/questions/44633043/cmake-libcurl-was-built-with-ssl-disabled-https-not-supported).
 Remember to `make install`.

+### Ubuntu

+#### Terminal output
+1. One very interesting problem is how to dump terminal output to a file, so you can get the unlimited scrolling and fast search for error and other information.
+The way to do that can be found [here](collect2: error: ld returned 1 exit status)